Bell Palsy Clinical Presentation

 • Autonomic synkinesis (ie, crocodile tears-tearing with chewing)

-Two thirds of patients complain about tear flow.[1]
-This is due to the reduced function of the orbicularis oculi in transporting the tears.
+Two thirds of patients complain about tear flow.
+[9] This results from the reduced function of the orbicularis oculi in transporting the tears.
 Fewer tears arrive at the lacrimal sac, and overflow occurs.
 The production of tears is not accelerated.

 Posterior auricular pain